GeoWebCache/geowebcache/documentation/en/user/source/configuration/troubleshooting/index.rst

 Errors caused by incorrectly configured clients are usually not logged on the server, because a misconfigured client could easily fill up the logs.

+If you have a problem with scales, it can be due to the fact that OpenLayers by default assumes 72 DPI, whereas OGC standards such as WMS 1.3.0 assume 0.28mm per pixel (90.72 DPI).
+See the XSD documentation for how to change `pixelSize`, the value is simply expressed in meters per pixel, i.e.  0.0254 / DPI.

 Incorrect or Broken Tiles
 -------------------------